cloudify-cosmo/cloudify-cluster-manager/README.md

 &nbsp;
 ### Upgrading a Cloudify cluster
-The Cloudify cluster can be upgraded from v5.1.0 to v5.1.1 using the following command:
+The Cloudify cluster can be upgraded from v5.1.0 to any minor version (5.1.x) using the following command:

 ```bash
 cfy_cluster_manager upgrade [OPTIONS]